 “Treasure Tower” Pagoda

-Influenced by Buddhist religion, this pagoda is a five-story high shrine that was used by the people for worship.
-The multi-level roof style of pagodas are used in India and Asia as a tomb for high-ranking Buddhist monks.
+Influenced by the Buddhist religion, this pagoda is a five-story high shrine that was used by the people for worship.
+The multi-level roof style of pagodas is used in India and Asia as a tomb for high-ranking Buddhist monks.
 Interestingly enough, this pagoda at the Japanese Tea Garden in San Francisco now stands where the Shinto originally stood, which was demolished during WWII.

 Drum Bridge/Moon Bridge